Ming-DeMers/CSA-Website/design-plan/design-journey.md

 1. Who is your user, e.g., where does the user come from, what is the user's job, characteristics, etc.?

+The second participant was a senior, an information science student from the Cornell College of Engineering.
+He is from Shenzhen, China and enjoys reading, jazz and anime.

 2. Does the user belong to your audience of the site?